 In 2009, he came back over the terrorist threat in the series Eden of the East, an original creation.
 He ended the story with two feature films: The King of Eden and Paradise Lost.
 As the TV film GitS: SAC Solid State Society got a 3D release in cinema theatres, Kenji KAMIYAMA carrid on with a project started by Mamoru OSHII: the sequel of Shotaro ISHINOMORI’s manga, Cyborg 009.
 The feature film was made with computer-generated images and released in late 2012 as 009 Re:Cyborg.
 In this work, he mixed Shotaro ISHINOMORI’s world to his own obsessions, such as memory loss, government-related groups, and terrorist threats, which already pervaded Eden of the East and Stand Alone Complex.

-In his next film, Hirune Hime, planned for 2017, Kenji KAMIYAMA turned to a different style by portraying a school girl, while remaining attached to science fiction.
+In his next film, Hirune Hime, to be released on July 12, 2017 in French theatres, Kenji KAMIYAMA turned to a different style by portraying a school girl, while remaining attached to science fiction.

 Kenji KAMIYAMA will be meeting you at Japan Expo 18th Impact and he'll be coming with Yoshiki SAKURAI, Ghost in the Shell screenwriter, and producer of his new movie Hirune Hime: meet him at signings and panels.
 He will also be part of a panel about the 100th anniversary of Japanese animation as part of the Animé 100 project.
 For more about his schedule, follow our news!

 Kenji KAMIYAMA is invited in partnership with @Anime

 Japanese animation is 100 years old: come celebrate with us!